Astaraxia-Linux/Astral/README.md

 - Another package owns this file
 - Solution: Use `-f` to force override (dangerous!) or review the conflict

-**"Lock file exists"**
+**"Another instance of astral is already running"**
-- Another Astral instance is running
+- Another Astral instance is running (shows PID and process name)
+- Solution: The error message shows which process is holding the lock
+- If it's a stale lock from a crashed process, Astral will auto-remove it
-- Solution: Wait, or remove stale lock: `rm -rf /var/lock/astral.lock.d`
+- Manual removal (if needed): `rm -rf /var/lock/astral.lock.d`

 **"File index missing"**
 - First-time install or corrupted index
 - Solution: `astral -RI` to rebuild index

+**"Checksum mismatch"**
+- Downloaded source doesn't match expected checksum
+- Solution: Check if source was modified upstream, update `checksums` file if legitimate

+**"Version mismatch" for dependencies**
+- Installed dependency doesn't meet version requirement
+- Solution: Upgrade the dependency first: `astral -S dependency-name`

 ### Performance Issues